v1sages/CISOinaBox/22 - Resources/CISO_Agent.md

 # Governance, Risk & Compliance Context

-This section provides critical context about Aprio's cybersecurity governance approach, frameworks, and documentation structure.
+This section provides critical context about <COMPANY NAME>'s cybersecurity governance approach, frameworks, and documentation structure.
 This is a **policy and compliance documentation environment**, not a software development repository.

 ## GRC Platform and Frameworks